 - Restart Outlook for changes to take effect.

-6. Start Outlook in Safe Mode
+Method6: Start Outlook in Safe Mode

-- Close Microsoft Outlook.
+- Close MS Outlook.

 - Press Windows+R keys, type exe /safe, and press ‘Enter’.
 This will launch Outlook in safe mode.

 - Press the Send/Receive button.